 The sky is the limit for the types of fruits you can use in this summer fruit salad recipe.
-Pick and choose from the list above or let me know your favorites in the comments section below
+I actually love avocado in a tomato salad too.
+It’s a unique recipe that is packed with nutrition and good fats.

 I have seen quinoa served in dessert recipes at restaurants and resorts.
 In my head, these two ingredients didn’t go well together

 I have used quinoa in paellas and Fajita recipes.
 To me, it was always a savory recipe.

 But, a recent trip to Sweet Tomatoes in Orlando changed my perspective.
 My friend assembled a fresh berry salad with Ancient Grains Quinoa Blend.
 The colorful plate instantly grabbed my attention!